NextCenturyCorporation/mcs-scene-generator/README.md

 - [navigation_3d.yaml](./ile_configs/navigation_3d.yaml) Generates scenes with holes, walls, lava, and platforms with ramps, as well as a randomly positioned soccer ball retrieval target.
 - [occlusion_by_furniture.yaml](./ile_configs/occlusion_by_furniture.yaml) Generates scenes with many large objects and a soccer ball retrieval target either hidden behind an object or visible in front of an object.
 - [occlusion_by_structure.yaml](./ile_configs/occlusion_by_structure.yaml) Generates scenes with many large structures and a soccer ball retrieval target either hidden behind a structure or visible in front of a structure.
-- [placers.yaml](./ile_configs/placers.yaml) Generates scenes with many placers (some placers will be empty) and a soccer ball retrieval target held by one such device.
+- [placers.yaml](./ile_configs/placers.yaml) Generates scenes with many placers (some placers will be empty, and some placers will instead pick up objects) and a soccer ball retrieval target held by one such device.
 - [room_of_many_colors.yaml](./ile_configs/room_of_many_colors.yaml) Generates scenes with randomly colored outer room walls and areas of floor, as well as a soccer ball retrieval target.
 - [throwers.yaml](./ile_configs/throwers.yaml) Generates scenes with many throwers and a soccer ball retrieval target held by one such device.
 - [turntable.yaml](./ile_configs/throwers.yaml) Generates scenes with a turntable (cog), a container, and a soccer ball retrieval target; sometimes the soccer ball and/or the container are on top of the turntable; sometimes the soccer ball is hidden inside of the container; the turntable rotates either 90, 180, 270, or 360 degrees.